CTLgrads Journal Club

 Summer 2021 Book Club

 In summers the Journal Club shifts into reading and discussing a whole book.
-In Summer 2021 we are reading Cheating Lessons (2013) by James Lang, PhD, which will help us dig into the research on student learning, memory, attention, and motivation.
-We’ll consider what this research can tell us about why students cheat, and think about what motivates students to cheat and how can we prevent cheating.
+In Summer 2021 we read Cheating Lessons (2013) by James Lang, PhD, which helped us dig into the research on student learning, memory, attention, and motivation.
+We considered what this research can tell us about why students cheat, and thought about what motivates students to cheat and how can we prevent cheating.

 Join us every other week, starting Wednesday, May 19th.
 These sessions are open to Columbia graduate students and postdocs.
 Feel free to join any or all sessions throughout the summer!

 - May 19, 2021 – Cheating Lessons pp. 1 – 36